 In order to become an educational member of the IACBE, an academic business unit must submit an application for educational membership, pay its membership dues, provide evidence that its parent institution has a publicly-stated mission appropriate to a college or university, submit a copy of the most recent catalog, bulletin, prospectus, brochures, or other materials for the institution's undergraduate and graduate degree programs and provide evidence that its parent institution has nationally-recognized institutional accreditation (or its equivalent) and grants business degrees at the bachelor's, master's, or doctoral level.
 For more information about becoming an educational member of the IACBE, see Become a Member.

-Membership dues for academic business units members of the IACBE for the 2019 membership year are $2,550.
+Membership dues for the 2024 membership year for all IACBE members are $2,750.
 For members with business accreditation, there is an additional accreditation maintenance fee of $500-$1500 (based on number of accredited programs).
-For members with accounting accreditation, there is a separate $200 annual fee for accreditation maintenance.
-Annual membership dues for a given calendar year are payable in advance and must be paid before December 15 of the prior year, or late fees will be assessed.
-Note: 2020 membership dues of $2,650 were invoiced in May 2019 for all current members with maintenance fees of $500-$1500 (based on number of accredited programs) for business accreditation and $200 for accounting accreditation for all accredited members.
-These 2020 dues must be received by December 15, 2019.
+For members with specialized accounting accreditation, there is a separate accreditation maintenance fee of $200.
+Annual membership dues for a given calendar year are payable in advance and must be paid before December 15 of the prior year, or late fees may be assessed.
+Note: 2024 membership dues of $2,750 were invoiced in September 2023 for all current members with maintenance fees of $500-$1500 (based on number of accredited programs) for business accreditation and $200 for specialized accounting accreditation for all accredited members.
+These 2024 membership dues needed to be paid by December 15, 2023.
 For more information on accreditation maintenance fees, see Costs and Fees page.

-Annual dues for the 2019 membership year are $2,550.
-For new members of the IACBE, membership dues for 2019 are prorated according to the date of joining as follows:
+Annual dues for the 2024 membership year are $2,750.
+For new members of the IACBE, 2024 membership dues are prorated according to the date of joining as follows:

 Payments may be remitted by check, by credit card, or by wire transfer.
-Checks should be made payable to IACBE and mailed to 11374 Strang Line Road, Lenexa, KS 66215.
+Checks should be made payable to IACBE and mailed to 11960 Quivira Road, Suite 300, Overland Park, KS 66213.
 For credit card payment and wire transfer information, please contact Accounting at IACBE World Headquarters.